nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ContaX` and the **Actor** is the `user`, unless specified otherwise)

+Note that since underline is not allowed in markdown, included use cases are **bolded** instead.

 **Use case: List persons**

 **MSS**